daominah/macos_diff_linuxmint/README.md

 ### Pros:

-* TouchID (**fingerprint to unlock** screen, limit max 3 fingerprints though).
+* TouchID (__fingerprint to unlock__ screen, limit max 3 fingerprints though).
-* Having a **good built-in display**, high resolution and brightness, (but top screen have a notch and resolution value is weird, 14 inch resolution is 3024x1964, 16 inch resolution is 3456x2234)
+* Having a __good built-in display__, high resolution and brightness, (but top screen have a notch and resolution value is weird, 14 inch resolution is 3024x1964, 16 inch resolution is 3456x2234)
-* Having a **good built-in speaker**.
+* Having a __good built-in speaker__.
 * Remember opening apps after restart.
 * Mouse size gets bigger if you are shaking it (help to find it on the display).
 * The dock save recently open apps so user can choose to keep them in the dock.

 ### Cons:

-* Macbook has **stupid ports**.
+* Macbook has __stupid ports__.
 It only has USB-C ports, no USB-A (force user to buy and bring adapter with the laptop).
 Macbook Pro 2023 model's ports are too close together, I have a problem when plug HDMI and USB on 1 side of the laptop.
   It is still better than some older models that only have 2 USB-C ports, no HDMI, what the fuck did they smoked.
-* The file explorer **Finder is shit**.
-No button to create a new text file in the working directory.
-Need to click 2 tiny buttons to open Terminal from the working directory.
-Cannot copy directory path from somewhere else to Finder for opening the path.
+* The file explorer __Finder is shit__:
+  - No button to create a new text file in the working directory (or the Desktop).
+  - Need to click 2 tiny buttons to open Terminal from the working directory.
+  - Cannot copy directory path from somewhere else to Finder for opening the path.
     Hard to copy path of the working directory (need to hold `Alt` `RightClick`).
-Pressing `Enter` will Rename a file, `Enter` should be the main action, how often you want to Rename a file compare to Open it.
+  - Pressing `Enter` will Rename a file, `Enter` should be the main action, how often you want to Rename a file compare to Open it.
+  - Unintuitive way to change default app to open a file type.
+If you set `Always Open With`, it only works for that specific file, not for all files with the same extension.
+You have to `RightClick`: `Get Info`: `Open With`:
+    `Change All`.
-* **Top Menu Bar is shared between apps**, and always on the top edge of the screen.
-This makes the distance from app window to the menu is far.
+* __Top Menu Bar is shared between apps__, and always on the top edge of the screen.
+This makes the distance from app window to the menu is far (try to use MS Excel without full screen, the menu bar is literally unreachable :v).
   When you need to work with many apps at the same time, you can get confused what app is the Menu Bar pointing to.
 Another consequence is the Menu Bar will disappear if an app is running Full Screen mode, they don't think that you can have other apps on other display.
-* The dock has **no option to Never Combine Taskbar** as Windows that show all opening windows of the same app with titles, this is unproductive when you edit many projects in IDE at the same time.
+* The dock has __no option to Never Combine Taskbar__ as Windows that show all opening windows of the same app with titles, this is unproductive when you edit many projects in IDE at the same time.
   (a decent workaround is using `Cmd Backtick` and `Cmd Tab` to switch among windows, minimized window will not be switched to with hotkey).
-* MacOS has **no default package manager**, have to install [brew](https://brew.sh/) or something else. `brew` is so slow compare to Debian `apt`.
+* MacOS has __no default package manager__, have to install [brew](https://brew.sh/)
+  or something else. `brew` is so slow compare to Debian `apt`.
-* Default Vietnamese input Simple Telex **cannot fast type "ươ"** by press `][`.
+* Default Vietnamese input Simple Telex __cannot fast type "ươ"__ by press `][`.
-* Hard to **change default app** to open a file type.
-Example I did choose to open `.xlsx` file with LibreOffice and remove Microsoft Excel in Applications dir, somehow Microsoft Excel is always reinstalled and set as default app to open `.xlsx`.
-This is a fucking virus behavior.
-* Missing feature **copy on select, paste on middle mouse**.
+* Missing feature __copy on select, paste on middle mouse__.
-* Different **hotkeys** that are **impossible or hard to be customized**:
+* Different __hotkeys__ that are __impossible or hard to be customized__:
+  - No hotkey to move active window to other display (others have `Super Shift Arrow`).
+  - No hotkey for maximize window (LinuxMint `Alt F10` or Windows `Alt Enter`)
+  - Hotkey `Cmd H` hides the active window, no built-in way to disable this shit.
   - No hotkey `Home` to go to the beginning of a text line, alternatives `Cmd Shift ←` does not work in Terminal, `Alt ←` is slow.
   - No hotkey to open Terminal.
-  - No hotkey for maximize window (LinuxMint `Alt F10` or Windows `Alt Enter`)
-  - No hotkey to move active window to other display(others have `Super Shift Arrow`).
-  - Cannot `Ctrl MouseWheel` to zoom in many apps (`Cmd +` or `Cmd -` is not convenient).
+  - Cannot `Ctrl MouseWheel` to zoom in apps (`Cmd +` or `Cmd -` is not convenient).
   - Hotkey for Take Screenshot is `Shift Cmd 3`, should be `PrtSc`.
-  - Hotkey `Cmd H` hides the active window, no built-in way to disable this shit.
   - Hotkey `Cmd Space` (Spotlight Search), `Ctrl Space` (Change Language Input) conflict with Code Completion hotkey in IDE (luckily you can disable)
   - Hotkey `F5` or `Cmd F5` opens voice things.